-CMS proposes clarifications to the HAC program, including adopting a measure removal policy that aligns with the removal factor policies previously adopted in other quality programs.
-The HAC program has six measures (CAUTI, CDI, CLABSI, colon and abdominal hysterectomy SSI, MRSA bacteremia; CMS PSI 90) and is not proposing to add or remove any measures.
-Some technical revisions are made, but no substantive changes.
+CMS finalized various clarifications to the HAC program, including adopting a measure removal policy that aligns with the removal factor policies previously adopted in other quality programs.
+The HAC program has six measures (CAUTI, CDI, CLABSI, colon and abdominal hysterectomy SSI, MRSA bacteremia; CMS PSI 90).

 Hospital Readmissions Reduction Program (HRRP)

 The HRRP currently includes six applicable conditions/procedures: acute myocardial infarction (AMI), heart failure (HF), pneumonia, elective primary total hip arthroplasty/total knee arthroplasty (THA/TKA), chronic obstructive pulmonary disease (COPD), and coronary artery bypass graft (CABG) surgery.
-CMS proposes to institute for the HRRP a measure removal policy similar to that put in place last year for other quality programs.
-Beginning with FY 2021, CMS proposes to update the definition of “dual-eligible” to allow for a one month lookback period in data sourced from the State Medicare Modernization Act (MMA) files to determine dual-eligible status for beneficiaries who die in the month of discharge.
-CMS also proposes to use the subregulatory process to address any potential future nonsubstantive changes to the payment adjustment factor components.
+CMS finalized instituting a measure removal policy for the HRRP similar to that put in place last year for other quality programs.
+Beginning with FY 2021, CMS finalized an updated definition of “dual-eligible” to allow for a one month lookback period in data sourced from the State Medicare Modernization Act (MMA) files to determine dual-eligible status for beneficiaries who die in the month of discharge.
+CMS also finalized use of the subregulatory process to address any potential future nonsubstantive changes to the payment adjustment factor components.

 PPS-Exempt Cancer Hospital Quality Reporting (PCHQR) Program

-For hospitals under the PCHQR program, CMS is proposing to:
+For hospitals under the PCHQR program, CMS finalized:

-- Remove the three pain management questions (Q12-14) in the HCAHPS survey beginning with October 1, 2019 discharges.
-CMS is seeking comments on future measures that could look at pain management.
+- Removal of the three pain management questions (Q12-14) in the HCAHPS survey beginning with October 1, 2019 discharges.

-- Remove the External Beam Radiotherapy (EBRT) for Bone Metastases (formerly NQF #1822) measure from the PCHQR program beginning with the FY 2022 program year.
+- Removal of the External Beam Radiotherapy (EBRT) for Bone Metastases (formerly NQF #1822) measure from the PCHQR program beginning with the FY 2022 program year.

-- Adopt the Surgical Treatment Complications for Localized Prostate Cancer measure for the FY 2022 program year and subsequent years.
+- Adoption of the Surgical Treatment Complications for Localized Prostate Cancer measure for the FY 2022 program year and subsequent years.